10 Must-Have LMS Features for Any Employee Training Program

 2. Custom Content

-You’ve already checked the box on a robust course library that will come standard with your LMS.
-But does your LMS allow you to upload custom content?
-You may need to offer training specific to your company to address certain required compliance or unique elements of the culture, in which case you’d want the ability to upload custom content.
+Does your LMS allow you to upload custom content?
+You may need to offer training specific to your company to address required compliance or unique elements of the culture.
+In this case, you’d want the ability to upload custom content.
 Even better is an LMS vendor who will help you create it.

 3. Ease of Set-Up

 Look for an LMS that’s ready to go right out of the box.
-This not only means a few clicks to get started, but also means easy integration with other systems, if need be, and easy mobile optimization.
-Think about implementing a single sign-on (SSO) so that users are able to access their training quickly, as well.
+This means it only takes a few clicks to get started, it can easily integrate with other systems, and it has easy mobile optimization.
+Think about implementing a single sign-on so users can access their training quickly.

 4. Branding

-You may not think that having a website look a certain way really makes a difference, but make sure your LMS offers the ability to brand its interface.
-Seeing a branded interface – or one that has the company name and colors rather than a third party’s branding – can create higher engagement in the training and more trust in what’s being offered.
+You may not think that having a website look a certain way makes a difference, but make sure your LMS offers the ability to brand its interface.
+Seeing a branded interface—or one that has the company name and colors rather than a third party’s branding—can create higher engagement in the training and more trust in what’s being offered.

 5. Gamification

-Having an LMS with gamification is an important psychological driver, and has been shown to improve motivation and completion rates.
-Gamification may mean to simply add points or rewards for course completion, yet doing so gets learners excited to finish their training.
-It can also increase knowledge retention.
+Having an LMS with gamification is an important psychological driver and has been shown to improve motivation and completion rates.
+Gamification may mean adding points or rewards for course completion.
+Doing so gets learners excited to finish their training and can increase knowledge retention.

 6. Reporting and Progress Monitoring

 You can’t improve what you don’t measure, which is why an LMS with built-in reporting is key to tracking success and value.
-Use an LMS’s tracking feature to measure KPIs for the goals and objectives you’ve set around employee training, and measure individual improvement to add to yearly performance reviews.
+Use an LMS tracking feature to measure KPIs for the goals and objectives you’ve set around employee training and measure individual improvement to add to yearly performance reviews.

 7. User Interface

 Since you want your LMS to be a hub of employee activity, find one that your employees will enjoy using.
-Look for a user interface that’s easy to navigate, fun to use and visually appealing.
-Make sure it also guides employees toward the courses they’re required to take, shows their progress, and lets them search and browse to find what they want when they need it.
+Look for a user interface that’s easy to navigate, fun to use, and visually appealing.
+Make sure it also guides employees toward the courses they’re required to take, shows their progress, and lets them search and browse to find what they want when needed.

 8. Customer Support

-An LMS is only as good as the vendor behind it, and if something goes wrong, you want to make sure that it’s taken care of in a thorough, timely fashion.
-Look for an LMS that provides 24/7 support via phone, email or even live chat.
-Being unable to get the LMS vendor to solve issues quickly isn’t just an annoyance – it can waste productivity and employee time.
+An LMS is only as good as the vendor behind it.
+If something goes wrong, you want to ensure it’s taken care of in a thorough, timely fashion.
+Look for an LMS that provides 24/7 support via phone, email, or even live chat.
+Not getting the LMS vendor to solve issues quickly can waste productivity and employee time.

 9. Accessibility

-Another key feature to look out for in order is to ensure that your LMS meets (and ideally exceeds) accessibility standards for employees that may need it.
-This means that the LMS offers options such as high-contrast colors, alt text on images, closed captioning or transcripts on videos, screen reader optionality and more.
+Another key feature to look out for is to ensure that your LMS meets (and ideally exceeds) accessibility standards for employees that may need it.
+This means that the LMS offers options such as high-contrast colors, alt text on images, closed captioning or transcripts on videos, screen reader optionality, and more.

 10. Price and Licensing

-Finally, while employee training programs have been shown to save companies money through retention, engagement and productivity, an LMS still needs to be affordable.
-As you’re evaluating a new LMS, look not only at pricing, but at subscription models, pricing tiers, pricing by user and any lifetime licensing options.
+While employee training programs have been shown to save companies money through retention, engagement, and productivity, an LMS still needs to be affordable.
+As you evaluate a new LMS, look at pricing, subscription models, pricing tiers, pricing by user, and any lifetime licensing options.

 Implementation and Beyond